vmanchal1/Where-Am-I/README.md

-# Move-It
+# Where Am I
-Welcome to the Where Am I? localization project!
-In this project, you will learn to utilize ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.
+Welcome to the Where Am I. localization project!
+In this project, I utilized ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.

-Over the course of this lesson, you will learn several aspects of robotic software engineering with a focus on ROS:
+This project covers several aspects of robotic software engineering with a focus on ROS:

   * Create a ROS package that launches a custom robot model in a custom Gazebo world